 Just in time (JIT) is a manufacturing methodology designed to decrease wastage by receiving goods only as they are needed.
 JIT process was developed in Japan to make the best use of limited resources.

 It focuses on matching the anticipated demand with rigorous production.
 Though this strategy aims to meet the demand, it usually results in stressed employees, which increases attrition.

 This strategy is best suited to situations where the cost of changing the production rate is relatively not high.

 The hybrid strategy focuses on blending both level and chase strategies for better and more fruitful results.
 The hybrid strategy in aggregate production planning keeps the balance between production rate, hiring/firing, and stock level.

-The summary of this post is, we have to utilize the production alternatives available with us optimally.
+The summary of this post is, we have to utilize the production alternatives available to us optimally.
 That satisfies the demand, with the overall objective of minimizing the total production cost.
 An appropriate aggregate planning strategy helps us in achieving the same.